 I worked with Robert to help fight my traffic ticket.
 He was incredibly responsive and helpful, and was able to keep two points off my ticket.
 Thank you again!!

-The severity of the charge against you and the penalties it carries depends largely on the value of the items (goods, services, and/or property) you took.
-For example:
+The severity of the charge against you and its penalties depends largely on the value of the items (goods, services, and property) you took.

 If you want to plead not guilty to the crime and take your chances in court, your attorney will work to develop the strongest case possible on your behalf.
-The burden of proof is on the prosecution and your attorney will look both for opportunities to show that there is an alternative explanation for the facts of the case as well as continued opportunities for dismissal or a later appeal through evidence that proves your innocence.
+The burden of proof is on the prosecution.

 Contact us today for a FREE consultation.